Swiss-hub/airbnb-clone-project/README.md

 # 🔐 API SECURITY

-1. Authentication
+1. AUTHENTICATION

 *Verifies the identity of users through secure login mechanisms (e.g., token-based authentication using JWT).
 Ensures that only registered users can access protected routes and their personal data.*

-2. Authorization
+2. AUTHORIZATION

 *Determines what actions a user is allowed to perform based on their role (e.g., host vs guest).
 Prevents unauthorized access to resources—like a guest trying to edit or delete another user’s property.*

-3. Input Validation & Data Sanitization
+3. IINPUT VALIDATION & DATA SANITIZATION

 *Ensures that all user inputs are checked for validity and malicious code is filtered out.
 Protects against injection attacks (e.g., SQL injection, XSS) that could compromise the system.*

-4. Rate Limiting & Throttling
+4. RATE LIMITING & THROTTLING

 *Limits the number of requests a user can make within a certain timeframe.
 Protects the API from abuse (e.g., brute-force attacks) and ensures fair usage of resources.*

-5. Secure Password Storage
+5. SECURE PASSWORD STORAGE

 *Uses hashing algorithms like bcrypt to securely store user passwords.
 Prevents plain-text password exposure in case of a database breach.*

-6. HTTPS & Secure Headers
+6. HTTPS & SECURE HEADERS

 *All API traffic is encrypted via HTTPS, and secure headers (e.g., CORS, CSP) are configured.
 Protects data in transit and prevents various client-side attacks.*

-7. Token Expiry & Refresh
+7. TOKEN EXPIRY & REFRESH

 *Access tokens have expiration times and can be refreshed securely.
 Reduces risk if a token is compromised, ensuring it cannot be used indefinitely.*